 BAE Systems Information and Electronic Systems Integration Inc., Greenlawn, New York, is being awarded an $8,455,805 modification to a previously issued firm-fixed-price, indefinite-delivery/indefinite-quantity contract (N00019-14-D-0004) to exercise an option for the procurement of 22 AN/UPX-41 (C) digital interrogators for the Navy (14) and the government of Japan (8), and 57 Mode 5 identification friend or foe field change kits for the N

-Lockheed Martin Corp., Mission Systems and Sensors (MS2), Manassas, Va., is being awarded a $9,040,687 not to exceed delivery order #1082 under a previously awarded basic ordering agreement for the repair of parts for the NA/UYQ-70 advanced display and processor systems for tactical and command, control, communication, computers intelligence (C4I) applications for target acquisition and tracking, weapons control, theater air defense, anti-submarine warfare, battle group communication and airborne surveillance and control.
-U.S.
+Lockheed Martin Corp., Mission Systems and Training, Manassas, Virginia, is being awarded not-to-exceed $9,078,625 for delivery order 1195 under previously awarded basic ordering agreement (N00104-10-G-A109) for the repair of the AN/UYQ-70 advanced display system and the Navy’s current generation of commercial-off-the-shelf display and processor systems for tactical and command, control, communication, computer intelligence applications for target acquisition and tracking, weapons control, theater air defense, anti-submarine warfare, battle group communication, and airborne surveillance and control.

 Raytheon Co., Integrated Defense Systems, San Diego, California, is being awarded a $16,091,864 modification to previously awarded contract (N00024-14-C-5128) to exercise an option for continuing platform systems engineering agent support of the Ship Self Defense System (SSDS) MK 2 development for aircraft carrier/amphibious Modernization Advanced Capability Build (ACB) 12/Technical Insertion 12 (ACB12/TI12).
 Work to be performed includes the achievement of key milestones for non-recurring platform systems engineering to further mature the ACB 12, a tactical product.